alexsg/amyquispe.github.io/_posts/2014-01-25-bay-area-bucket-list.markdown

 published: true
 ---

-It's no secret that I plan to move back to NYC sooner or later Until then, I want to make the most of the time I'm still living in San Francisco.
+It's no secret that I plan to move back to NYC sooner or later.
+Until then, I want to make the most of the time I'm still living in San Francisco.
 Here's a list of suggestions gathered from friends.
 If you'd like to help extend my bucket list (and possibly my stay) feel free to [file a pull request on github](https://github.com/amyquispe/amyquispe.github.io/blob/master/_posts/2014-01-25-bay-area-bucket-list.markdown).